Codebrahma/cbweb/posts/writing-an-image-masonry-component-part-2/2019-11-28-Writing-a-React-Native-Image-Masonry-Component-Part-2.md

 author: Arivanandan
 ---

 Do check out the column-based masonry layout to start with [here](https://codebrahma.com/writing-a-react-native-image-masonry-component "Column based image masonry component").
-Skip to the end for the complete code.

 ![Column based masonry](./images/start.gif)

 This one is going to be a different approach.
-While the column based approach looks decent, it isn't the best on a mobile screen which is tall and not wide.
-A row based approach where wide images and left to have their own rows and longer ones share space with more evenly spaces images is a better approach.
+While the column based approach might look good on a computer which has a wide screen, a row based layout is better for mobile phones which have more height than width.
+This allows wide images to occupy a row completely while long images can share space in a row.
 This is what we're talking about:

 ![Row based masonry layout](./images/layout.png)